jkool702/forkrun/README.md

 ***

-**HELP**: the `forkrun.bash` script, when sourced, will source a helkper function (`forkrun_displayHelp`) to display help.
+**HELP**: the `forkrun.bash` script, when sourced, will source a helper function (`forkrun_displayHelp`) to display help.
 This is activated by calling one of the following:

 ```
---usage              :  display brief usage info (shown above)
+--usage              :  display brief usage info
--? | -h | --help     :  dispay standard help (does not include detailed info on flags)
+-? | -h | --help     :  dispay standard help (includes brief descriptions + short names for flags)
 --help=s[hort]       :  more detailed varient of '--usage'
---help=f[lags]       :  display detailed info about flags
+--help=f[lags]       :  display detailed info about flags (longer descriptions, short + long names)
---help=a[ll]         :  display all help (including detailed flag info)
+--help=a[ll]         :  display all help (includes detailed descriptions for flags)
 ```

-NOTE: text inside of the brackate `[...]` is optional.
+NOTE: text inside of the brackets `[...]` is optional.
 NOTE: `forkrun -?` may not work unless you escape the `?`. i.e., `forkrun -\?` or `forkrun '-?'`

 ***

 # HOW IT WORKS

-**BASH COPROCS**: `forkrun` parallelizes loops by running multiple inputs through a script/function in parallel using bash coprocs. `forkrun` is fundementally different than most existing loop parallelization codes in the sense that individual function evaluations are not forked.
-Rather, initially a number of persistent bash coprocs are forked, and then inputs (passed on stdin) are distributed to these coprocs without any additional forking (or reopening pipes/fd's, or...).
+**BASH COPROCS**: `forkrun` parallelizes loops by running multiple inputs through a script/function in parallel using bash coprocs. `forkrun` is fundamentally different than most existing loop parallelization codes in the sense that individual function evaluations are not forked.
+Rather, initially, a number of persistent bash coprocs are forked, and then inputs (passed on stdin) are distributed to these coprocs without any additional forking (or reopening pipes/fd's, or...).
 This,  combined with the (when possible) exclusive use of bash builtins (all of main loop, most of the rest of the code) (these avoid subshell generation, and their associated increase in execution time).
 This (as well as being *heavily* optimized) is what makes `forkrun` so fast.

 ***

 **AUTOMATIC BATCH SIZE ADJUSTMENT**: by default, `forkrun` will automatically dynamically adjust how many lines are passed to the function each time it is called (batch size).
 The batch size starts at 1, and is dynamically adjusted upwards (but never downwards) up to a maximum of 512 lines per batch (which is typically near-optimal in my personal trial-and-error testing).
 The logic used here involves:

-1. Calculating the average bytes/line by looking number of lines read and number of bytes read (from `/proc/self/fdinfo/$fd`)
+1. Calculating the average bytes/line by looking number of lines read and the number of bytes read (from `/proc/self/fdinfo/$fd`)
-2. Estimating the number of remaining lines left to read by getting the difference in number of bytes read/written and dividing by the average bytes/line
+2. Estimating the number of remaining lines left to read by getting the difference in the number of bytes read/written and dividing by the average bytes/line
-3. dividing the estimatedd number of remaining lines by the number of worker coprocs
+3. dividing the estimated number of remaining lines by the number of worker coprocs

 NOTE: this is a "maximum lines per batch" (implemented via `mapfile -n ${nLines}`)...if stdin is arriving slowly then fewer than this many lines will be used.
 What this serves to accomplish is to prevent a couple of coproc workers from claiming all the lines of input while the rest sit idle if the total number of lines is less than `512 * (# worker coprocs)`

 To overrule this logic and set a static batch size use the '-l' flag.
-Alternately, use the `-L` flag to keep the auitomatic batch size logic enabled but to change the initial and maximum number of lines per batch.
+Alternately, use the `-L` flag to keep the automatic batch size logic enabled but to change the initial and maximum number of lines per batch.

 ***

-**IPC**: Forkrun distributes stdin to the worker coprocs by first saving them to a tmpfile (by default on a tmpfs - under `/dev/shm`, customizable with the `-t` flag) using a forked coproc.
+**IPC**: Forkrun distributes stdin to the worker coprocs by first saving them to a tmpfile (by default on a tmpfs -- in a directory under `/dev/shm`; customizable with the `-t` flag) using a forked coproc.
 The worker coprocs then read data from this file into an array (using `mapfile`) using a shared read-only file descriptor and an exclusive read lock.

 ***